Cilicaine V (Phenoxymethylpenicillin Benzathine)

 Frequently Asked Questions

-Be careful when drinking alcohol while taking this medicine.
-It’s recommended to avoid alcohol while taking Cilicaine V and for several days after completing treatment.
+It is advisable to limit alcohol consumption while taking Cilicaine V and for several days after completing treatment.

 Important Disclaimer